SAP-archive/cloud-process-visibility/README.md

 The project contains:
 * Sample Code to integrate SAP Cloud Platform UI Applications into SAP Fiori Launch Pad
-* Sample Scenarios (model and events) that can be imported into the Configure Business Scenario and Event Acquistion Application in Process Visibility
+* Sample Scenarios (model and events) that can be imported into the Configure Business Scenario and Event Acquisition Application in Process Visibility

 ## Requirements